 Frost was also 48 when he wrote it, and 46 when he wrote “The Road Not Taken.”
 These are not the poems of youth; they are poems of middle age, beginning to come to grips with the years ahead, and mortality.

-Both poems, and especially “Stopping by Woods,” left significant imprints on my mind.
-They come from a twilight time in American education, a time when students were still expected to memorize poems and soliloquies from Shakespeare, when there was a literary canon that almost everyone recognized, even if they might have disagreed with.
-They are American poems by a supremely American poet, reflecting a different culture than what we know today.
+Both poems, and especially “Stopping by Woods, ” left significant imprints on my mind.
+They come from a twilight time in American education, a time when students were still expected to memorize poems and soliloquies from Shakespeare, when there was a literary canon that almost everyone recognized.
+They are American poems by a supremely American poet.

 The poems may speak more to our collective memory than to contemporary sensibilities, but they still speak.